Donny-bla/segmentation-upsampler/README.md

 ## Test

-[MultilabelGridSearch.m](https://github.com/ucl-bug/segmentation-upsampler/blob/refinedStructure/MultilabelGridSearch.m) provides a method to find optimal parameter setting to upsample testing shapes through grid search.
-This code requires a high-resolution ground truth.
+[MultilabelGridSearch.m](https://github.com/ucl-bug/segmentation-upsampler/blob/main/MultilabelGridSearch.m) provides a grid-search method to find optimal parameter settings for upsampling an object with a code-based high-resolution ground truth.

-[methodComparsion.m](https://github.com/ucl-bug/segmentation-upsampler/blob/refinedStructure/methodComparsion.m) provides a comparsion of the mesh-based upsampling method against naive upsampling methods.
+[methodComparsion.m](https://github.com/ucl-bug/segmentation-upsampler/blob/main/methodComparsion.m) provides a comparsion of the mesh-based upsampling method against naive (nearest-neighbour and trilinear interpolation) upsampling methods.

-[normalizationomparsion.m](https://github.com/ucl-bug/segmentation-upsampler/blob/refinedStructure/normalizationComparsion.m) compares error metrics for evaluating the accuracy of the upsampled result.
-Both tested error metrics requires a high-resolution ground truth.
+[normalizationomparsion.m](https://github.com/ucl-bug/segmentation-upsampler/blob/main/normalizationComparsion.m) compares error metrics for evaluating the accuracy of the upsampled result using a high-resolution ground truth.

-[IsovalueVSVolume.m](https://github.com/ucl-bug/segmentation-upsampler/blob/refinedStructure/IsovalueVSVolume.m) provides the variation of volume ratio against isovalue.
-This can be referred to if the user want to select isovalue automatically.
+[IsovalueVSVolume.m](https://github.com/ucl-bug/segmentation-upsampler/blob/main/IsovalueVSVolume.m) provides the variation of volume ratio against isovalue, which can be used by the user to select the isovalue based on the desired volume.

 ## References